loginom/admin-guide-l10n/data-en/adapter/README.md

 - Transforms the SOAP request received from the Loginom workflow to the request format of the external web service;
 - Sends the transformed request to the external web service;
 - Receives the response of the external web service;
-- Transfroms the received response and returns it to the Loginom workflow in the SOAP format.
+- Transforms the received response and returns it to the Loginom workflow in the SOAP format.

 ![Figure 1.
 Typical scheme of interaction of the system components using the Adapter](component_interaction_scheme.png)